Here are 10 of the best true crime podcasts to listen to right now, as recommended by Apple reviews

-True crime pods are amongst the most popular podcast genres on the planet and available in their hundreds – so which one should you tune into tonight?
+True crime pods are amongst the most popular podcast genres on the planet, with hundreds of shows available to listen to – so which one should you tune into tonight?

 With such a strong list of true crime podcasts now available via various podcast platforms, you’d be forgiven for feeling overwhelmed with choice.